TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Team_Spirit/Team_Spirit_Detail_Design.md

 2 Channel Relay:

 The 2 channel relay is required for the implimentation of the Team Spirit Subsystem.
 The relays will be used to provide 80 mA to each strip of LEDs from the power system; the relays are activated by signals from 2 digital outputs of the main microcontroller.
+The relay is capable of switching a maximum of 10 times per second.

 No1:
 Normally open terminal of the first relay; connected to the positive terminal of the first LED strip.